shanzi/algo-notes/README.md

 This book contains notes I have taken while learning and practicing algorithm problems.
 Some of knowledge is drawn from related books such as *Programing Pearls*, *Cracking the Coding Interview* and so on.
-I will also put small, trivial but useful things occurred while solving an algorithm problem in the book.
+I also will include put small, trivial but useful things occurred while solving an algorithm problem, so the content of this book may come from everywhere.
+In fact, I just put anything I think is useful here.

 The notes will be separated in three main parts: